modmore/docs/en/02_ConsentFriend/v1/02_Functionality/02_Contextual_Consent.md

-Contextual consent allows the website to obtain the consent of the users on site.
-This is be used to hide embedded YouTube videos and display a placeholder with a consent button inside.
+Contextual consent allows the website to obtain the consent of the users on place.
+This is used to hide embedded YouTube videos and display a placeholder with a consent button inside.

 This function can be extended with the service setting 'Contextual Consent